JaquesZanon/Download_papers_with_python/README.md

-# Download_papers_with_python
+# Download papers with python.
-Download papers using doi number and sci-hub
+Download papers using doi number and sci-hub libraries.

+In this code i used the SciDownl library to download a list of papers using theirs dois.